hyperledger/besu/docs/Tutorials/Create-Private-Network.md

 Use the [JSON-RPC API](../Reference/Using-JSON-RPC-API.md).

-Start a node with the `--ws-enabled` option and use the [RPC Pub/Sub API](../Using-Pantheon/RPC-PubSub.md).
+Start a node with the `--rpc-ws-enabled` option and use the [RPC Pub/Sub API](../Using-Pantheon/RPC-PubSub.md).

 ## Stop Nodes